[The way of life winds upward for the wise]

 Grandpa James, Grandma Lillian

-I really identify with my grandpa; we have such like hearts.
-My path parallels his; I too have made many friends from all over who’ve become family to me, and I’ve ministered where I saw the need, not unlike he did.
-I’m just using a different technology, that’s all.
+I really identify with my grandpa.
+I too have made many friends from all over who’ve become family to me, and I’ve ministered where I’ve seen the need, not unlike he did–I’m just using a different technology, that’s all.

 Though my parents generation haven’t come to know God, and I still wait for my family to come to salvation in Jesus Christ–that is, my parents, brothers, cousins, aunt and uncles, I can keep praying, knowing that God does answer prayer.